9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

                          _              -> 0
 ```

-Pattern guards let us \"collapse\" a collection of guards and `case`
+Pattern guards let us "collapse" a collection of guards and `case`
 expressions into a single guard, allowing us to write more succinct and
 descriptive guards.